madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Electronics contributes nearly 90% of total profit (89.96%), an extreme concentration.
 Every other category combined accounts for roughly 10%.
 This signals a significant business risk: any disruption to Electronics (supply issues, demand shift, increased competition) would have an outsized impact on overall profitability.
 Diversification could be a strategic recommendation worth raising.

+**Suggestion:**
+Consider building a category diversification strategy, even modest growth in Sports & Outdoors, Pet Supplies, or Toys & Games would meaningfully reduce dependence on Electronics without requiring it to underperform.

 #### Q2: What are the monthly revenue trends over the last 4+ years, and is there any seasonality or decline?

 **Query:**